 In 1900, the sealed Library Cave with tens of thousands of invaluable relics was discovered, which encountered huge losses and dispersed worldwide.

 In 1987, Mogao Caves was listed as a UNESCO World Cultural Heritage.

 Sculptures and Murals in The 427th Cave of Mogao Grottoes (581 — 618).

-What Cultural Aspects that the Mogao Caves Show?
+What Cultural Aspects of the Mogao Caves Show?

 As an exceptional wonder on the Silk Road, artworks and documents of Mogao show many cultural aspects of China from the 4th to the 14th century.

-Dunhuang Library Cave, or Cang Jing Dong, is a small secret stone chamber behind the 16th cave of Mogao Grottoes of Dunhuang, sealed around the 11th century to most likely had avoided wars of that period, preserved over 50,000 invaluable scrolls, paintings, and embroidery masterpieces.
+Dunhuang Library Cave, or Cang Jing Dong, is a small secret stone chamber behind the 16th cave of Mogao Grottoes of Dunhuang, sealed around the 11th century to most likely have avoided wars of that period, preserved over 50,000 invaluable scrolls, paintings, and embroidery masterpieces.

 The Dunhuang Manuscripts concealed in this cave contained documents from 405 to 1002, written in characters of many different ethnic groups are included.

-Besides religious documents, Dunhuang Manuscripts also included astronomy, calendar, history, philosophy, military, geography, local chronicles, medication, folk customs, poems, literature, and so on.
+Besides religious documents, Dunhuang Manuscripts also included astronomy, calendar, history, philosophy, military, geography, local chronicles, medicine, folk customs, poems, literature, and so on.

 Details of Part of the Dunhuang Star Map of the Tang Dynasty — British Museum

 In 1900, the sealed Library Cave was discovered by Wang Yuanlu, who had been cleaning, fixing, and rebuilding the declined Mogao Caves.

-He reported to officials and governors and even wrote letters to Empress Dowager Cixi, but no one from the ruling class of the Qing Dynasty showed interest in this discovery.
+He reported to officials and governors and even wrote letters to Empress Dowager Cixi.
+Still, no one from the ruling class of the Qing Empire showed interest in this discovery.

 Wang Yuanlu then disappointedly sealed this cave again.